-The IMO Performance Standard for ECDIS MSC.232(82), clause 11.3.4 Route Planning states;
+The IMO Performance Standard for ECDIS MSC.530(106), clause 11.3.4 Route Planning states;

-An indication is required if the Mariner plans a route across an own ship's safety contour.
+A graphical indication is required if the mariner plans a route closer than a user-specified distance from own ship's safety contour..

 Clause 11.4.3 Route Monitoring states;

-ECDIS should give an alarm if the ship, within a specified time set by the Mariner, is going to cross the safety contour.
+It should be possible to select that ECDIS gives an alarm and related graphical indication if, within a specified time or distance set by the mariner, own ship will pass closer than a user-selected distance from the safety contour..

+Clause 11.4.7 Route Monitoring states:

+A graphical indication should be given if the current or the next leg of the selected route passes closer than a user-specified distance from the safety contour.

 The ECDIS must implement support for the Alert and Indications Catalogue which may be provided within each product’s Portrayal Catalogue.

 The point, line or surface should be graphically indicated using the presentation named as “DNGHLT” in the Portrayal Catalogue, as depicted in Figure C-3.